-Our skilled and experienced staff respond to urgent advocacy needs on behalf of people with intellectual disability.
-Our staff members are based at West Ryde.
-They offer advocacy via telephone, email and face to face.
+Our skilled and experienced advocacy team respond to advocacy needs on behalf of people with intellectual disability.
+Our office is based at West Ryde but we can we can share information in the way that suits best.
+This could be via telephone, email and face to face.
+Due to COVID-19 we will adopt recommended social distancing and always have a focus on safety.

-We can advocate by writing letters, making phone calls and attending meetings to ensure that the rights, needs and interests of people with intellectual disability are promoted and upheld.
+We can advocate by assisting you in negotiations and dispute resolution, writing letters, making phone calls and attending meetings to ensure that the rights, needs and interests of people with intellectual disability are promoted and upheld.

 We can help with many types of problems and issues including, but not limited to: